kronicle-tech/kronicle-website/index.markdown

 Kronicle's backend service has a plugin based architecture.
-See [https://github.com/kronicle-tech/kronicle/tree/main/service-plugins](https://github.com/kronicle-tech/kronicle/tree/main/service-plugins) for a list of those plugins or see [Configuration](configuration) for info on configuring each of Kronicle's plugins
+See [https://github.com/kronicle-tech/kronicle/tree/main/service-plugins](https://github.com/kronicle-tech/kronicle/tree/main/service-plugins) for a list of those plugins and see [Configuration](configuration) for info on configuring each of Kronicle's plugins

 ## Walkthrough